-TH 405 BLACK, WOMANIST AND LIBERATION THEOLOGIES
+TH 405 BLACK, WOMANIS, AND LIBERATION THEOLOGIES

-An in-depth study of major Black Christian thinkers in American, particularly the thought of James Cone and Martin Luther King, Jr. Also attention will be given to other liberation theology, e.g., Third World theology and other writers who address human oppression in the light of biblical teaching.
-(3 hrs).
+An in-depth study of major Black Christian thinkers in America such as Katie Canon, James Cone, and Martin Luther King, Jr. and Delores Williams.
+Also, attention will be given to other liberation theology, e.g., Third World theology and other writers who address human oppression in the light of biblical teaching.
+(3-hrs).